MIDS-scaling-up/v3/week02/hw/Readme.md

 Once you are all done, stop and remove the container running notebook and terminate the instance to avoid extra charges You can take an AMI image snapshot before terminating the instance.

+This HW further builds on using public cloud services with a primer on AWS Sagemaker.
+Sagemaker is a fully managed Machine Learning Service enabling to easily build, train and deploy ML models with an integrated Jupyter Notebook instance.

+# Setup and run Sagemaker Example

+-   Readup details on Sagemaker. https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-preprocess-data.html
+-
+-   Create Sagemaker notebook instance.  https://docs.aws.amazon.com/sagemaker/latest/dg/gs-console.html

+-   Create a jupyter notebook and save it. https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-prepare.html

+-   Run the end to end Example https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/1P_kmeans_highlevel/kmeans_mnist.ipynb
+(This incl. downloading MNIST dataset to your account's default S3 Object storage)

+-   Once complete, Login to your account and check the resources the example created

+-   Cleanup the environment by deleting the deployed endpoint, Notebook instance and S3 to not incur AWS charges

+# Submit answers to the following Questions on ML services

+-   How can Sagemaker help Data Scientists

+-   Advantages/Disadvantages of Sagemaker

+-   Integration of Sagemaker with other AWS services such as Lambda functions, Kubernetes etc.,

+-  When to use what algorithms

+-  What are other ML services available from other cloud service providers such as Google, Microsoft, IBM?
+-

 ### Pricing

 #### Spot pricing